simsolden/Food-Books/README.md

 ## Available Scripts

-In the project directory, you can run:
+Once the API is launched on a server, in the project directory, you can run:

 ### `yarn install`